Understanding Internal Audit Outsourcing vs. Co-sourcing

 Large and Medium Firms

 Large firms and Big 4 accounting companies are reputable for a reason.
-They are known to deliver credible reports, offer a wide range of services and resources and strong quality assurance processes.
+They are known to deliver credible reports, offer a wide range of services and resources, and have strong quality assurance processes.

 Typically, their employees have no experience as internal auditors.